 Should you buy an individual or All-Access Pass?

 There is a lot of value in the all-access pass.
-If you’re interested in two or more, than purchases the All-Access Pass.
+If you’re interested in two or more, then purchases the All-Access Pass for your Masterclass annual membership.
 If not, then a one class option may be more suitable.

 The Best Classes Offered